alx5246/remoteIntrepTutorial/src/full_test/README.txt

         e) main input_pipeline pinned to GPU, input_pipline() unpinned, read_binary_image() unpinned RUNS

-2) Finally got the evaluate thing to work by first calling an initializer() op, then restoring a saved checkpoint, but using a special call: saver = tf.train.Saver(tf.trainable_variables())
+2) Finally got the evaluate mathod to work by first calling an initializer() op, then restoring a saved checkpoint, but using a special call: saver = tf.train.Saver(tf.trainable_variables())